 There were countless of times where I got extremely anxious and went into panic mode, because I was dealing with high-stress situations (running a business, dealing with difficult people, etc.) and I’d always end up having a breakdown.

 Ugh.
 Worst moments ever.
 Sometimes I just couldn’t handle things, that I would lash out and go into full self-destructive mode.

-Luckily, those days were over because I discovered something so simple yet so freaking effective in keeping my shit together – meditation.
+Luckily, I discovered something I can do which is so simple yet so freaking effective in keeping my shit together – meditation.

 Ever since incorporating meditation in my daily life, I saw amazing results: I became happier, calmer, more peaceful, and more in control of my emotions.
 I also became more productive in business and life.

 Here are some other good benefits of meditation:

 – Helps achieve inner peace and calm